instructure-bridge/tableau-data-connector/README.md

 This will start the bridge WebDataConnector (what configures tableau).
 To test out with the Tableau simulator, see the below section.

+Information and WDC docs are available at https://tableau.github.io/webdataconnector/

 ### Using the Tableau Simulator
 * Start the webpack-dev-server with `yarn start`